Affordable Loan Solution mortgage

 The only real caveat is the relatively high number of complaints filed against Bank of America with the CFPB.
 But remember, “high” is still only two in every 1,000 customers.

 If Bank of America’s price is right for you, this mortgage lender is a solid option.
-Find out whether it’s the right choice by comparing interest rates and closing costs from a few different lenders today.Compare current rates from major lenders.
-Start here (Jun 1st, 2020)
+Find out whether it’s the right choice by comparing interest rates and closing costs from a few different lenders today.Verify your new rate (Aug 14th, 2020)

 - Interest Rate: The rate you pay in interest per year based on the current loan balance.